-The MHD's EQRO vendor, Primaris Holdings, Inc. will continue to complete EQR activities required by CMS, and, the MHD plans to utilize Primaris for special projects designed to improve quality at the agency and MCO level.
-The MHD may enlist Primaris to provide technical assistance on special topics that arise during implementation of the QIS.
-Primaris will be involved with the QA&I as well.
+The MHD's EQRO vendor, Pro Team Management, LLC will continue to complete EQR activities required by CMS, and, the MHD plans to utilize PTM for special projects designed to improve quality at the agency and MCO level.
+The MHD may enlist PTM to provide technical assistance on special topics that arise during implementation of the QIS.
+PTM will be involved with the QA&I as well.

 A major area of strength has been the ongoing partnerships with the DMH to improve health outcomes for those accessing behavioral health services through community mental health centers and/or certified community behavioral health organizations.
 Another initiative underway involves collaboration among inpatient behavioral health facilities, MCOs, and community providers in order to improve communication, coordination, and collaboration among all partners following inpatients admissions.
 Collaborations with DHSS have been helpful to improve health outcomes for the Maternal and Child population.
-Additionally, we solicit input through our Consumer Advisory Committee (CAC) and other public meetings and continually monitor this feedback for opportunities for improvement.
+Additionally, we solicit input through public meetings and continually monitor this feedback for opportunities for improvement.